Westland Lysander: Special duties

-In August 1941 a new squadron, No. 138 (Special Duties), was formed to undertake missions for the Special Operations Executive to maintain clandestine contact with the French Resistance.
-Among its aircraft were Lysander Mk.IIIs, which flew over and landed in occupied France.
-While general supply drops could be left to the rest of No. 138's aircraft, the Lysander could insert and remove agents from the continent or retrieve Allied aircrew who had been shot down over occupied territory and had evaded capture.
-For this role the Mk.IIIs were fitted with a fixed ladder over the port side to hasten access to the rear cockpit and a large drop tank under the belly.
-In order to slip in unobtrusively Lysanders were painted matte black overall (some early examples had brown/green camouflaged upper surfaces and later examples had grey/green upper surfaces).
+In August 1941 the new 138 (Special Duties) Squadron, was formed to undertake missions for the Special Operations Executive to maintain clandestine contact with the French Resistance.
+Among its aircraft were Lysander Mk.IIIs, that flew over and landed in occupied France.
+While general supply drops could be left to the rest of 138 Squadron aircraft, the Lysander could insert and remove agents from the continent or retrieve Allied aircrew that had evaded capture.
+Mk.IIIs were fitted with a fixed ladder over the port side to hasten access to the rear cockpit and a large drop tank under the belly.
+To slip in unobtrusively Lysanders were painted matte black overall (some early examples had brown/green camouflaged upper surfaces and later examples had grey/green upper surfaces).
 Operations almost always took place within a week of a full moon, as moonlight was essential for navigation.
 The aircraft undertook such duties until the liberation of France in 1944.

 Lysanders were based at airfields at Newmarket in Suffolk and later Tempsford in Bedfordshire, but used regular RAF stations to fuel-up for the crossing, particularly RAF Tangmere.
 Flying without any navigation equipment other than a map and compass, Lysanders would land on short strips of land, such as fields, marked out by four or five torches or to avoid having to land, the agent, wearing a special padded suit, stepped off at very low altitude and rolled to a stop on the field.
-They were originally designed to carry one passenger in the rear cockpit, but for SOE use the rear cockpit of the Mk III (SD) version was modified to carry up to three passengers in case of urgent necessity as they were fitted with a rearward facing bench for two passengers (with a locker underneath) and a shelf at the rear of the compartment which could also serve as a seat for a third passenger.
+They were originally designed to carry one passenger in the rear cockpit but for SOE use, the rear cockpit of the Mk III (SD) version was modified to carry up to three passengers in case of emergency as they were fitted with a rearward facing bench for two passengers (with a locker underneath) and a shelf at the rear of the compartment which could also serve as a seat for a third passenger.

-The pilots of No. 138, and from early 1942 No. 161 Squadron, transported 101 agents to and recovered 128 agents from German-occupied Europe.
+The pilots of 138 Squadron and from early 1942 161 Squadron, transported 101 agents to and recovered 128 agents from German-occupied Europe.
 The Germans knew little about the British aircraft and wished to study one.
-Soldiers captured an intact Lysander in March 1942 when its pilot was unable to destroy it after a crash, but a train hit the truck carrying the Lysander, destroying the cargo.
+Soldiers captured an intact Lysander in March 1942 when its pilot was unable to destroy it after a crash but a train hit the truck carrying the Lysander, destroying the cargo.

-In the Far East, from 1944 No. 357 Squadron RAF operated six SD Lysanders as C Flight for dropping agents in support of Fourteenth Army in Burma.
+In the Far East, from 1944 357 Squadron operated six SD Lysanders as C Flight for dropping agents in support of the Fourteenth Army in Burma.

 Lysanders were also used as target-towing and communication aircraft.
-Two aircraft (T1443 and T1739) were transferred to the British Overseas Airways Corporation (BOAC) for training and 18 were used by the Royal Navy's Fleet Air Arm.
+Two aircraft (T1443 and T1739) were transferred to the British Overseas Airways Corporation (BOAC) for training and 18 were used by the Fleet Air Arm.
 All British Lysanders were withdrawn from service in 1946.